th-truong/explainable-id-reid/README.md

 * Svetlana Yanushkevich
 # Introduction
 This repository contains the model and its associated files to perform person re-identification through attribute recognition.
-The model is featured in the scientific paper which has been accepted for publication and presentation at the IEEE Symposium Series on Computational Intelligence (SSCI) 2021.
+The model is featured in the scientific paper, _Towards Explainable Person Re-Identification_, which has been accepted for publication and presentation at the IEEE Symposium Series on Computational Intelligence (SSCI) 2021.
+The paper's abstract is:
+> Visually recognizing an individual in a crowded area using a distributed camera network is essential for a range of biometric and security applications.
+We propose a shift in perspective of the ongoing re-identification studies, towards creating more explainable and coherent models that are applicable in real-world engineering problems, even if this comes with a slight decrease in performance.
+The proposed explainable model uses attribute classification to perform the task of re-identification.
+This method steps away from  intrusive and controversial techniques such as facial recognition to improve public acceptance of re-identification models.
+Current methods of person re-identification do not explain the importance of each attribute in determining the results, and often use complicated and esoteric algorithms to improve the performance on closed-world datasets which may not represent more realistic open-world scenarios.
+We applied our approach to the Market-1501 dataset and examined the impact of careful selection of backbone outputs for each individual attribute in our experiment.
+Our simple model is capable of performing attribute classification for 0-shot re-identification that is explainable and less intrusive when compared to state-of-the-art models focused on re-identification.